fxpw/vscode-fxpw-activity-tracker/README.md

-# template repo for node js
+# Extension for trace your file and language activity